-The Music Box Will also offer 70 very special 70mm passes for $70 that will give the holder admission to every screening of every film in the series (Yes, that means pass-holders can see a film more than once at no additional charge).
+The Music Box also offers 70 very special 70mm passes for $70 that give the holder admission to every screening of every film in the series (yes, that means pass-holders can see a film more than once at no additional charge).

 directed by Alfred Hitchcock starring James Stewart, Kim Novak and Barbara Bel Geddes in English